A Bootstrap Multigrid Eigensolver: Abstract

 \section{Abstract}

-This paper introduces bootstrap two-grid and multigrid finite element approximations to the Laplace-Beltrami (surface Laplacian) eigen-problem on a closed surface.
-The proposed multigrid method is suitable for recovering eigenvalues having large multiplicity, computing interior eigenvalues, and approximating the shifted indefinite eigen-problem.
-Convergence analysis is carried out for a simplified two-grid algorithm and numerical experiments are presented to illustrate the basic components and ideas behind the overall bootstrap multigrid approach.
+This paper introduces bootstrap multigrid methods for solving eigenvalue problems arising from the discretization of partial differential equations.
+Inspired by the full bootstrap algebraic multigrid (BAMG) setup algorithm that includes an AMG eigensolver, it is illustrated how the algorithm can be simplified for the case of a discretized partial differential equation (PDE), thereby developing a bootstrap geometric multigrid (BMG) approach.
+We illustrate numerically the efficacy of the BMG method for: (1) recovering eigenvalues having large multiplicity, (2) computing interior eigenvalues, and (3) approximating shifted indefinite eigenvalue problems.
+Numerical experiments are presented to illustrate the basic components and ideas behind the success of the overall bootstrap multigrid approach.
+For completeness, we present a simplified error analysis of a two-grid bootstrap algorithm for the Laplace-Beltrami eigenvalue problem.

 \begin{AMS} 58C40, 65N25, 65N30, 65N55 \end{AMS}